Professor Geoffrey Petts Memorial Fund

 The fund will cover expenses up to £1000.

-The fund is intended to offset additional costs incurred by students due to the need to conduct research outside of the University of Westminster.
+The fieldwork fund is intended to offset additional costs incurred by doctoral researchers due to the need to conduct research outside of the University of Westminster.
+It is not meant to cover costs that would be accrued regardless of fieldwork status (e.g. books, conference costs, subsistence costs, tuition fees, other equipment and/or services considered a normal student expense).

 Funding can be put towards

-• Student travel costs to carry our fieldwork necessary for the research
+• Doctoral researcher travel costs necessary for the research

 • Incentive payments or token gifts to research participants